nesi/support-docs/docs/Getting_Started/Accessing_the_HPCs/Choosing_and_Configuring_Software_for_Connecting_to_the_Clusters.md

 [//]: <> (REMOVE ME IF PAGE VALIDATED)
 [//]: <> (vvvvvvvvvvvvvvvvvvvv)
-!!! info
+!!! warning
     This page has been automatically migrated and may contain formatting errors.
 [//]: <> (^^^^^^^^^^^^^^^^^^^^)
 [//]: <> (REMOVE ME IF PAGE VALIDATED)

-!!! info Requirements
+!!! prerequisite Requirements
      -   Have an [active account and project](https://support.nesi.org.nz/hc/en-gb/sections/360000196195-Accounts-Projects).
      -   Set up your [NeSI Account